PavlidisLab/rnaseq-pipeline/README.md

 ## Using modes

-Modes are configuration files that are loaded after `common.cfg` to overides the settings, for example changing the download directory, or increasing the CPU count.
+Modes are configuration files that are loaded after `common.cfg` to override the default settings, for example changing the download directory, or increasing the CPU count.
 See [etc/README.md](https://github.com/PavlidisLab/rnaseq-pipeline/blob/master/etc/README.md) or have a look at some [existing examples](https://github.com/PavlidisLab/rnaseq-pipeline/blob/master/etc/modes/).

 # Automated processing